Jimmy Hill (American football)

-Jimmy Hill (July 22, 1928 – August 29, 2006) was an American football player.
-Nicknamed "Iron Claw", Hill played for the Chicago/St. Louis Cardinals and Detroit Lions of the National Football League (NFL).
-He ended his professional career with the American Football League's Kansas City Chiefs in their AFL championship year of 1966.
+James Hill Jr. (July 22, 1928 – August 29, 2006), nicknamed "Iron Claw", was an American professional football cornerback who played for the Chicago / St. Louis Cardinals and Detroit Lions of the National Football League (NFL).
+He ended his career with the Kansas City Chiefs of the American Football League (AFL).

 Early life

 Hill played football first as Booker T. Washington High School as an offensive end, where he was named to the All-Texas team in 1945 and 1946.
 He also excelled in track and field.
-He attended Sam Houston State College in Austin, Texas, excelling in football, sprint, baseball, and basketball, being named the best all-around athlete in his last three years in college.
+He attended Sam Houston State College in Huntsville, Texas, excelling in football, sprint, baseball, and basketball, being named the best all-around athlete in his last three years in college.

 He tried his hand at semi-pro football in St. Louis, Missouri in 1953, playing a few games in 1953 and 1954 before the team folded.
 He tried making the Cleveland Browns in 1954 but missed the cut before being signed by the St. Louis Cardinals in 1955, where he elected to switch to defense, making the team as a 27-year-old rookie.